 This can also be a lesson for small children.
 Teaching them at an early age that we don’t have to always “buy” presents at Christmastime is a great lifelong lesson.
 This year, why not give making Christmas presents a try?
 Especially when it comes to gifts for their grandparents or parents, a personal handmade gift will mean a lot more to them than a gift card, or trinket.
-Handmade gifts could be children’s art work, baked goods, or ornaments.
+Handmade gifts could be children’s artwork, baked goods, or ornaments.
 The internet is a lovely resource for ideas.
 Check out Pinterest and join crafting groups on Facebook to help get your creative juices flowing.
-To top it all off, not only will making gifts be a meaningful memory for the gift receiver, you will also gain meaningful quality time with your little ones as a parent.
+To top it all off, not only will making gifts be a meaningful memory for the gift receiver, but you will also gain meaningful quality time with your little ones as a parent.

-If 2020 has taught us anything it is to prepare for the future.
+If the pandemic has taught us anything, it is to prepare for the future.
 And as crazy as it may sound, if you are able to start planning next Christmas in January, it will eliminate some holiday stress, especially when it comes to your finances.
-When making your 2021 budget, see if you’re able to put a little bit away every month, or every paycheque into a “holiday fund”.
+When making your annual budget, see if you’re able to put a little bit away every month, or every paycheque into a “holiday fund”.
 If putting money away is not your forte, then you can try purchasing gift cards throughout the year, which can be used as a gift, or you can purchase a gift with it.
 This will not only eliminate the stress of waiting to get paid in November and December to do your holiday shopping but saving all year round will also allow you to pick up specific items as they go on sale.

 The hard part of this method is not overspending at the holidays because you have the savings.
 I personally like to keep a list, with all the people I wish to give to that year, and as I pick things up or make things, I mark it on the list along with how much I spent on it.
 This way, when the holidays get closer, I know exactly what I have for each person and how much I’ve spent.

 One of our official duties as parents is making sure Santa arrives at our house each year.
 This can be financially challenging during the best of years.
-Growing up in a single income household with two siblings, to keep things not only fair but cost efficient, my mother would spend the same amount on each of us or get us a group gift (a Nintendo 64 comes to mind).
+Growing up in a single-income household with two siblings, to keep things not only fair but cost-efficient, my mother would spend the same amount on each of us or get us a group gift (a Nintendo 64 comes to mind).
 Today, as the parent of a single child, I still create a budget of what I will spend on her each holiday so I do not “go overboard”.
 She can ask Santa for all kinds of expensive things, but that doesn’t necessarily mean she is going to get them.

 To help set expectations for Santa in our household, the more expensive gifts usually come from Mom and Dad.
 Last year, Santa left a note for my daughter explaining that he didn’t have any Barbie Dream planes but thought she may like a Barbie helicopter instead.
 She was super happy with it and so was I as it was a fraction of the cost.
 By setting expectations for what Santa can bring, my daughter learns that even though Santa may be magical, he has limitations.
-This will also hopefully eliminate the school yard chatter of sizing up Santa when some kids say, “Santa brought me an x-box”, when others may have received a book and PJ’s.
+This will also hopefully eliminate the schoolyard chatter of sizing up Santa when some kids say, “Santa brought me an x-box”, when others may have received a book and PJ’s.
 These comparisons can be confusing for most children.